JonatanHogild/Ansible_on_management_vm/README.md

 This can be done by changing the environment variable: `export ANSIBLE_CONFIG=/opt/ansible/ansible.cfg`

-Make it permanent by adding the command to a profile script: `sudo vi /etc/profile.d/ansible.sh`
+Make it permanent by adding the command to a new profile script: `sudo vi /etc/profile.d/ansible.sh`

 #### 3.5.2 **Write an ansible.cfg file** <br>